The dire predictions about a Russian cyber onslaught haven’t come true in Ukraine. At least not yet.

 “Putin has not initiated significant retaliation yet for any U.S., E.U., NATO sanctions, probably because he is too busy dealing with the surprising level of Ukrainian resistance and failures by the Red Army,” said Richard Clarke, the first White House cyber coordinator and author of one of the first books on cyberwarfare.

-“We still believe retaliation, including cyber attacks, is coming.”
+“We still believe retaliation, including cyberattacks, is coming.”

 Columbia’s Healey said that the more Russia is isolated from Western markets and financial networks, the less it has to lose by attacking them.

-But for now, Ukraine has rallied to its side a stunningly broad, hodgepodge alliance to fight back on the internet.
+But for now, Ukraine has rallied to its side a stunningly broad, hodgepodge alliance to fight back on the Internet.

-Tech savvy cabinet member Mykhailo Federov successfully appealed to Tesla founder Elon Musk to distribute Starlink satellite internet terminals that would withstand cellular network disruptions, and he asked PayPal and credit card companies to stop processing payments in Russia.
+Tech savvy cabinet member Mykhailo Fedorov successfully appealed to Tesla founder Elon Musk to distribute Starlink satellite Internet terminals that would withstand cellular network disruptions, and he asked PayPal and credit card companies to stop processing payments in Russia.

 @elonmusk, while you try to colonize Mars — Russia try to occupy Ukraine!
 While your rockets successfully land from space — Russian rockets attack Ukrainian civil people!
 We ask you to provide Ukraine with Starlink stations and to address sane Russians to stand.— Mykhailo Fedorov (@FedorovMykhailo) February 26, 2022

-More surprisingly, Federov welcomed the contributions from activist hackers, forming a volunteer “IT Army” and urging it to hack Russian government and commercial sites.
+More surprisingly, Fedorov welcomed the contributions from activist hackers, forming a volunteer “IT Army” and urging it to hack Russian government and commercial sites.

 Existing cyber activist networks have taken up the cause with glee.
 One of the most popular Twitter accounts promoting the loose Anonymous movement, YourAnonNews, has been suggesting unorthodox tactics to its more than 7 million followers, such as leaving business reviews on Google maps that pass along to ordinary Russians banned information about events in Ukraine.